Welcome to the 165th Tablescape Thursday!

 The breezes ruffled the sheers on the porch today.
 It was so windy, I had to relight the candles a couple of times.
 The wind even made wax run down the sides of the candles.
 I didn’t mind though…it fit perfectly with the theme.

 White napkins are covered with black tulle sheaths.
-You may remember this look from last year’s Halloween table setting.
-I just stopped by Hancock Fabrics last year and bought some inexpensive black tulle.
-I cut it around the size of my napkins.
-No hemming necessary.
+To make the napkin sheaths, I stopped by Hancock Fabrics last year and bought some inexpensive black tulle.
+I cut it around the size of my napkins, no hemming necessary.

 The stunning cut crystal goblet is Vendome Clear from Noritake.
 It feels nice and heavy…beautiful stemware!
 I love the simplicity of this pattern.
 It would look wonderful with any elegant table setting.